United fans and rivals rally round stricken Ferguson

 "A brilliant manager and a good man, who won the respect of all of us football supporters worldwide."

-Wenger, who spent many years as Ferguson's main managerial rival in England's Premier League, offered his support to the Scot in a short statement to the Daily Mail on Sunday.
+Wenger, a long-time rival on the touchlines, offered his support in a short statement to the Daily Mail on Sunday.

 "I am concerned and I’m thinking about him and his family," said the Frenchman.